 Loans and receivables include debtors and are non-derivative financial assets with fixed or determinable settlement amounts that are not quoted in an active market, are not intended to be sold in the short term and do not fall into the other categories of financial assets as described above and below.
-Loans and receivables are measured at fair value.
-Appropriate allowances for estimated irrecoverable amounts are recognised in the income statement when there is objective evidence that the Group will not be able to collect all amounts due according to their original terms.
+Loans and receivables are initially measured at fair value and subsequently at amortised cost.
+Appropriate allowances for estimated irrecoverable amounts are recognised in the statement of profit or loss when there is objective evidence that the Group will not be able to collect all amounts due according to their original terms.
 These are reversed if the amount is collected.
 Receivables arising from insurance contracts are classified in this category and are reviewed for impairment as part of the impairment review of loans and receivables.